rmmenezes/Spam-WhatsApp-Bot/README.md

 ## ⚠️ Notice ⚠️
 Warning, I am not responsible for the misuse of this API or for any forms of punishment for using bots on the WhatsApp platform.
 This project aims to study JavaScript injections.

+In the future this API can receive a FrontEnd structure to be able to perform phonebook submissions among other tasks

 ## How to Use
 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: